Assessing Superposition-Targeted Coverage Criteria for Quantum Neural Networks: Coverage Criteria for Quantum Neural Networks

-At the evaluation stage, basis states with the largest $k$ probabilities are closely related to the model's final outputs; we refer to these as the Top-$k$ States.
-Beyond the statistical insights provided by KSC and SCC for individual states, we also aim to capture the comparative relationships between states.
-To this end, we define Top-$k$ State Coverage (TSC), which measures how many states have been most influential for at least one input.
-TSC is computed as the ratio of top-$k$ states to the total number of basis states:
+$\bullet$ \textbf{Top-$k$ State Coverage.} Transformed by quantum gates, the output states encode more abstract and input-specific features.
+For two inputs with similar distributions, their dominant states are likely to overlap.
+We refer to basis states with the largest $k$ probabilities as Top-$k$ states for a specific input.
+Beyond the collective statistics provided by KSC and SCC for behavioral space, Top-$k$ states aim to capture the comparative relationships between different states, highlighting a set of impactful states on model outputs.
+To this end, we define Top-$k$ states and Top-$k$ State Coverage (TSC) as:

-For two similarly distributed inputs, their top states are likely to overlap.
-To test a QNN comprehensively, the top states produced by the test suite should exhibit sufficient diversity.
-For a well-trained QNN, the top-$k$ states are expected to remain stable, ensuring consistent model performance since similar inputs should trigger similar behaviors.
-Investigating the top-$k$ states in greater depth could provide insights into the decision logic and improve the interpretability of QNNs in future research.

-\begin{example} We present an example of computing these criteria in Figure \ref{fig:prob_exam}.
-Suppose a QNN with two qubits and four basis states: $|00\rangle$, $|01\rangle$, $|10\rangle$, and $|11\rangle$.
-The profiled probability range for each basis state is divided into five cells (e.g., [0.2, 0.8] for $|00\rangle$, with each cell length being 0.6/5=0.12).
-Given an input with output probability vector as (0.2, 0.3, 0.15, 0.35), it covers the first cell for $|00\rangle$, the second cell for $|10\rangle$, and the first cell for $|11\rangle$.
-The 5-KSC is thus $3/(4*5)=15\%$.
-For $|01\rangle$, 0.3 is in its lower region, making SCC as $1/(4*2)=12.5\%$.
-Although an input has only one top-1 state here, always yielding a TSC of $1/4=25\%$, this criterion increases as more test inputs are aggregated. \end{example}